Jimmy Kinloch

-James Kinloch (died November 1962) was a Scottish footballer who played as an inside right.
+James Kinloch (14 April 1898 - 21 October 1962) was a Scottish footballer who played as an inside right.

 Career

 Born in Glasgow, Kinloch played club football for Queen's Park and Partick Thistle, and made one appearance for Scotland in 1922.
 He won the Scottish Cup in 1921 with Partick Thistle, and later served as chairman of the club.
 He is a member of the club's Hall of Fame.